Mischa Barton: Early life

 Barton was born at Queen Charlotte's and Chelsea Hospital in Hammersmith, London, to an Irish mother, Nuala Quinn-Barton, a producer, and an English father, Paul Marsden Barton, a foreign exchange broker from Manchester.

 Her maternal grandfather was an Irish language professor at Queen's University Belfast.
-She has two sisters, Hania (younger) and Zoe (older), the latter a barrister in London.
+She has two sisters, Hania (younger) and Zoë (older), the latter a barrister (KC) in London.
 Barton has stated that she briefly attended St. Paul's Girls' School in Hammersmith, but her father's work took the family to New York City when Barton was five years old.
 In 2006, she became a naturalised citizen of the United States, but retained her British citizenship.
 She is also eligible for Irish citizenship through her mother.

 Barton graduated from the Professional Children's School in Manhattan in 2004, and took a summer short course called Acting Shakespeare at The Royal Academy of Dramatic Art in London, in June and July 2006, at Sir Richard Attenborough's urging, after he directed her in Closing the Ring.

 Career

 1994–1997: Stage roles

-Barton began acting at the age of eight, co-starring in the Off-Broadway premiere of the 1994 play, Slavs!, written by Tony Kushner.
+Barton began acting at the age of eight, co-starring in the off-Broadway premiere of the 1994 play, Slavs!, written by Tony Kushner.
 Vincent Canby of The New York Times praised Barton's "so fine" and "chillingly authoritative" performance.
 New York magazine also praised her as "a darling little girl, [that] exhibits consummate charm".
 She appeared in several other Off-Broadway productions, taking a lead role in James Lapine's Twelve Dreams alongside Marisa Tomei at Lincoln Center.
 Canby again praised Barton, noting that she "has a sweet gravity as the doomed Emma".
 In 1996 Barton had a supporting role in Catherine Butterfield's Where the Truth Lies which opened at New York's Irish Repertory Theatre.
 The New York Times also remarked that "the winning child actresses Brittany Boyd and Mischa Barton are already smart enough not to overplay the naivete and precocity of their respective characters."
 In 1997, she appeared alongside Dianne Wiest at The Public Theater in Naomi Wallace's One Flea Spare.
 The New York production went on to win the Obie Award for Best Play.